Baduhenna - what do we know about her?

 Rudolph Simek, author of A Dictionary of Northern Mythology says that the etymology of the name of this goddess is associated with war.
 He also points out that sacred groves were a common feature in the life of Germanic people

 The Dutch author quoted (Marjolijn) finds herself wondering whether Badunenna might be related to another well-known goddess of battle and “madness”.
-Personally speaking (as a teacher of Seidr and Northern Tradition teachings) I think that that madness is a slight mistranslation.
+Personally speaking (as a teacher of Seidr and Northern Tradition material) I think that that madness is a slight mistranslation.
 I believe that the correct word here is (battle) frenzy, and that would place Baduhenna in good company, such as the Celtic goddess called The Morrigan but also Norse goddess Freyja (as the Picker of the Slain) and her troop of Valkyries.

 The formidable Celtic goddess Badb, said to represent one face or facet of The Morrigan, reportedly flies over battlefields in the shape of a crow.
 This is how she can bring panic, confusion and paranoia to the enemy forces.
 If Badb and Baduhenna are related, author Marjolijn Makes says, this would explain why the Romans might have ended up killing 400 of their own men.